Bio 200 (Freshman/Sophomore)/Bio 500 (Junior/Senior)

 - You will be notified once your application has been reviewed and approved.
 If you have any questions about this process, please contact Patrick Clark.

 - Credit/No credit or **Audit only.
 Course may not be taken for a letter grade.
 Maximum 3 units per semester.

-- Students average 9-10 hours a week at the bench for 3 units of credit.
+- Students average 9-10 hours a week at the bench for 3 units of credit, or audit units.
 Preparation for lab, data reduction and reading requires additional time.
 Field-based research requires a comparable expenditure of time.

-- If a student wants to receive credit for fewer hours per week in lab (e.g., 6-8 hrs/wk for 2 units), this will require special permission from the mentor to verify that it will still be a useful research experience.
+- If a student wants to receive credit, or audited units, for fewer hours per week in lab (e.g., 6-8 hrs/wk for 2 units), this will require special permission from the mentor to verify that it will still be a useful research experience.

 - The mentor should assign a grade of Incomplete (I) if the time commitment agreed upon has not been met.
 This "I" can be changed to "Pass" by work the student completes after the semester is over.
+For students auditing the course, the mentor will assign either a grade of L (successful) or Z (unsuccessful).
 Please consult Ken Olsen at the earliest time any problem is perceived.